Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 1. Keep the clothing simple.

 And take it in stages.
 After you're through Block Two of Oh Crap Potty Training, it's best to see what underwear at home looks like before adding in another barrier (pants over underwear.)
-See if you can get a pee catch with easy-to-push-down underwear without the pants.
-Stack up your success!
+See if you can get a pee catch with easy-to-push-down potty training underwear without the pants.
+Stack up success!

 2. Be specific with language.

-If you take anything away from this post, I can cut it down to one word.
+If you take away anything from this post, I can cut it down to one word.
 There's one word you should change in talking about pants with your toddler when you start potty training.

 This one word can help your toddler understand what you want him to do.